secretstartups/handbook/hiring/recruiting-framework/recruiting-operations-insights/index.html.md

 ---
 layout: handbook-page-toc
-title: "Recruiting Process Framework - Recruiting Operations & Insights"
+title: "Talent Acquisition Process Framework - Talent Acquisition Operations & Insights"
-description: "This page is an overview of the processes, reports, and systems that the Recruiting Operations & Insights Team is responsible for."
+description: "This page is an overview of the processes, reports, and systems that the Talent Acquisition Operations & Insights Team is responsible for."
 ---

 {::options parse_block_html="true" /}